Jousting: Records of jousting by Froissart

 The challenge was answered by a squire named Joachim Cator, who said "I will deliver him from his vow: let him make haste and come out of the castle."

 Micaille came to meet his opponent with attendants carrying three lances, three battle-axes, three swords and three daggers.
 The duel began with a joust, described as follows:

 The meeting was then adjourned, and continued on the next day.

 In spite of the French squire's injury, the duel was continued with three thrusts with the sword.
 After this, the encounter was stopped because of the Micaille's loss of blood.
-He was given leave to rejoin his garrison with a reward of a hundred francs by the earl of Buckingham, who stated that he had acquitted himself much to his satisfaction.
+He was given leave to rejoin his garrison with a reward of a hundred francs by Buckingham, who stated that he had acquitted himself much to his satisfaction.

 Froissart describes a tournament at Cambray in 1385, held on the marriage of the Count d'Ostrevant to the daughter of Duke Philip of Burgundy.
 The tournament was held in the market-place of the town, and forty knights took part.
-The king jousted with a knight of Hainault, Sir John Destrenne, for the prize of a clasp of precious stones, taken off from the bosom of the Duchess of Burgundy; it was won by Sir Destrenne, and formally presented by the Admiral of France and Sir Guy de la Trimouille.
+The king jousted with a knight of Hainault, Sir John Destrenne, for the prize of a clasp of precious stones, taken off the bosom of the Duchess of Burgundy; it was won by Sir Destrenne, and formally presented by the Admiral of France and Sir Guy de la Trimouille.